z00kiee/endeavour-fix-pack/README.md

-# endeavour-fix-pack 🎧 🎤 [WIP]
+# endeavour-fix-pack 🎧 🎤
-This script pack enable bluetooth devices and pipewire[WIP] for endeavouros users without the hassle
+This script pack enable bluetooth devices and pipewire for endeavouros users without the hassle

 ## I'M VERY NEW TO SCRIPTING JUST GIVING YOU THE HEADUP